MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/extended-eye-tracking-native.md

 Methods that retrieve the tracker state as an `EyeGazeTrackerReading` instance:

 * The `TryGetReadingAtTimestamp()` and `TryGetReadingAtSystemRelativeTime()` methods return the `EyeGazeTrackerReading` closest to the time passed by the application.
-As the tracker controls the publishing schedule, the returned reading might be slightly older or newer than the request time. `EyeGazeTrackerReading.Timestamp` and `EyeGazeTrackerReading.SystemRelativeTime` properties enable the application to know the exact time of the published state.
+The tracker controls the publishing schedule, so the returned reading might be slightly older or newer than the request time.
+The `EyeGazeTrackerReading.Timestamp` and `EyeGazeTrackerReading.SystemRelativeTime` properties enable the application to know the exact time of the published state.

 * The `TryGetReadingAfterTimestamp()` and `TryGetReadingAfterSystemRelativeTime()` methods return the first `EyeGazeTrackerReading` with a timestamp strictly superior to the time passed as a parameter.
 This enables an application to sequentially read all the states published by the tracker.
 Note that all these methods are querying the existing buffer and that they return immediately.
 If no state is available, they'll return null (in other words, they won't make the application wait for a state to be published).

 In addition to its timestamp, an `EyeGazeTrackerReading` instance has an `IsCalibrationValid` property, which indicates if the eye tracker calibration is valid or not.

 Finally, gaze data can be retrieved through a set of methods such as `TryGetCombinedEyeGazeInTrackerSpace()` or `TryGetLeftEyeGazeInTrackerSpace()`.
 All these methods return a boolean indicating a success.
-Failure to get some data might either mean that the data is not supported (`EyeGazeTracker` has properties to detect this case) or that the tracker could not get the data (invalid calibration, eye hidden, etc.).
+Failure to get some data might either mean that the data is not supported (`EyeGazeTracker` has properties to detect this case) or that the tracker could not get the data (for example, invalid calibration or eye hidden).

-If, for example, the application wants to display a cursor corresponding to the combined gaze, it can query the tracker using a timestamp of the prediction of the frame being prepared as following.
+If, for example, the application wants to display a cursor corresponding to the combined gaze, it can query the tracker using a timestamp of the prediction of the frame being prepared as follows.

 ```C#
 var holographicFrame = holographicSpace.CreateNextFrame();